danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    and add it as the first line of the file

-   In the previous task, you made sure the file **pgbouncer.ini** set *admin1* as admin user.
+   In the previous task, you set *admin1* as admin user in the file **pgbouncer.ini** .
 Only users listed in the configuration parameters admin_users or stats_users are allowed to log in to the pgbouncer stat database

    Add a second line with the text: